Ali-Mikael/Application-hacking/h2-BreakAndFix.md

 <p>Your password is <b>{{ password }}</b></p>
 {% endif %}
 ```

-(Note: this code is for some reason not rendering properly on github pages, at least for me, so if you can only see 1 line of it, check it out straight from the github repo!)
+(Note: this code is for some reason not rendering properly on **github pages**, at least for me, so if you can only see 1 line of it, check it out straight from the github [repo](<https://github.com/Ali-Mikael/Application-hacking/edit/main/h2-BreakAndFix.md>)!)

 -----